What Is Parental Alienation?

 Posted on 28th April 2020

-Parental alienation is a term very commonly used by parents who simply cannot get on, yet if it is taking place it is a very serious matter indeed, and the sooner it is identified the better.
+Parental alienation is a term very commonly used by parents who simply cannot get on, yet if it is taking place it is a very serious matter indeed, and the sooner it is identified, and subsequently dealt with, the better.

-On its website, Cafcass states that its role in these cases is to “establish the impacting alienating behaviours on the child concerned, where these are present, and to recommend to the court what referrals, intervention or support is needed to end or lessen any harmful impact”.
+On its website, Cafcass states that its role in these cases of parental alienation is to “establish the impacting alienating behaviours on the child concerned, where these are present, and to recommend to the court what referrals, intervention or support is needed to end or lessen any harmful impact”.

-Unfortunately, it is possible that parental alienation could have been going on for some time before a case comes to Court and the damage to a child, and the relationship with the alienated parent, may be irreparable.
+Unfortunately, it is possible that parental alienation could have been going on for some time before a case comes to Family Court, and the damage to a child, and the relationship with the alienated parent, may be irreparable.

 So, what is parental alienation?
-There is no single definition, but it is identified by Cafcass as when a child’s resistance or hostility towards one parent is not justified and is the result of psychological manipulation by the other parent.
+There is no single definition, but it is identified by Cafcass as a situation where a child’s resistance or hostility towards one parent is not justified and is the result of psychological manipulation by the other parent.

 1. Making insulting remarks about the other parent to the child.